Are school working parties a waste of time?

 ANNOYING ENTHUSIASTIC TEACHER: Here you go guys, here’s a draft of the new look report we’ve redesigned for Yr10.
 Check it out and let us know what you think.

 ME: (Picks up draft document and reads it).
-What’s this bullshit!
+What’s this crap?
 What total moron designed this?
 Do they really expect us to know what curriculum level a student is working at?
 More bloody work!
 (Throws document on the table, spilling all the coffee cups).

 Now I must admit that I had been given every opportunity to join the ‘Report Committee’ and could at any time have responded to the meeting minutes regularly posted on the school website.
 The question of course, was why the hell would I want to!
 Still, there was no reason to be suddenly surprised by the emergence of this new-look document.